napari/napari.github.io/fundamentals/viewer.md

 After that is a button that transposes the displayed dimensions.

-Finally there is the `home` button that will reset the camera state to its initial values.
+Finally, there is the `home` button that will reset the camera state to its initial values.

 ### status bar